mayurnagrale/obsidian-git-sync/Angular/Basics.md

 - Through routing user can navigate to different view or components without having to load or refresh the whole page

 **Ng directive** :
-- Its a class that are used to extend the behavior of html elements
+- Its a class that are used to extend the behaviour of html elements
 - directive are used to manipulate Dom elements, add event handlers , apply style , and to create reusable components
 - three types of directive 1.component directive 2.attribute directive 3.structural directive
 - component directive @component
-- attribute directive : to change the existing behavior of Dom elements
+- attribute directive : to change the existing behaviour of Dom elements
 - structural directive :to change the structure of the Dom element

 **Default directive in angular**: